Boundary structure of gauge fields on asymptotically AdS spaces: Boundary system

 and hence

 Acting on this with $\nabla_{A_1}\dots\nabla_{A_n}$ and using the Corollary \bref{zam-delta}, we obtain

 \end{proof}

 We now take into account the remaining components of the equations of motion, which are encoded in $\cK^{(N)}$, $N>0$.
 A direct consequence of Proposition \bref{mnogoidealov} is that $Q\cK^{(N)}\subset \cK^{(N)}$, $N\geq0$.
-Also we have the following important: \begin{thm} )
+Also we have the following important: \begin{thm} \begin{enumerate} \item Vector fields $\nu_A^{(N)}$ defined on $\Ee$ by \eqref{nu-def} preserve $\cK^{(N+1)}$ \item The ideal $\cK^{(N)}$ is generated by $\cK^{(0)}$ and the following functions: